IanVS/prettier-plugin-sort-imports/README.md

 import A from 'a';
 import B from 'b';
 ```

+Additionally, any import statements lines that are preceded by a `// prettier-ignore` comment are also classified as
+unsortable.
+This can be used for edge-cases, such as when you have a named import with side-effects.

 Next, the plugin sorts the _local imports_ and _third party imports_ using [natural sort algorithm](https://en.wikipedia.org/wiki/Natural_sort_order).